 Degrees and Certifications:

 I was born and raised in Tucson, Arizona, but have traveled far and wide.
 I have visited 11 different countries, and have journeyed extensively throughout the continental United States and the Hawaiian islands.
-My most recent travels took me through the Northwestern US, into Canada where I skied for the first time, and my usual summer trips to see friends and family in Texas and Florida.
+My most recent travels took me through the Northwestern US, into Canada where I skied for the first time, and my usual summer trips to see friends and family in Las Vegas, Texas, and Florida.

 I received my Bachelor's degree in Education from Prescott College in 2000, and my Master's degree in Educational Leadership from NAU in 2003.
-I also completed administrative certification and over 90 hours of training in working with high potential students and twice exceptional learners.
+I also completed administrative certification and over 90 hours of training working with high potential students and twice exceptional learners.

 I spent two summers in the early 2000s conducting research with a scanning electron microscope as part of the Materials Science & Engineering Department at the University of Arizona.
 I also spent the summer of 2010 training with NMSU and NASA, facilitating a group of middle school students who submitted a science experiment to NASA and won a spot on a rocket launched into Earth's atmosphere.
 I have been able to meaningfully integrate my personal experiences with language, math, and science into the regular classroom setting.